-We used the GTDGL model to explore the current crowding effect in superconducting nanostructures.
-Theoretical predictions are tested experimentally by comparing how the critical current varies with the applied magnetic field for two distinct nanowire turnaround geometries.
-In comparison to the previously used London model, we show that current crowding is substantially less pronounced in the GTDGL model.
+We use the GTDGL model (in the limit $\lambda \to \infty$ ) to explore the current-crowding effect in thin $(d \ll \lambda)$ superconducting nanostructures with widths $W \gtrsim 14\xi$ .
+This regime is relevant for superconducting quantum circuits and detectors, based on, for example, NbN and $Nb{x}Ti{1-x}N$ .
+The theoretical predictions are tested experimentally by comparing how the critical current varies with the applied magnetic field for two distinct nanowire turnaround geometries.
+In comparison to the previously used London model, we show that the reduction of the critical current due to current crowding is substantially less pronounced in the GTDGL model.
 This finding is explained by the suppression of the superconducting order parameter near bends, which causes current redistribution close to sharp turns.
-Within London theory it is possible to design optimal turnarounds without current crowding, but this restricts the fill factor to 33 %.
-Using the more accurate description provided by the GTDGL model it is possible to achieve less than one percent reduction for 50% fill factor.
+Within London theory, it is possible to design optimal turnarounds without current crowding but this restricts the fill factor to 33%.
+Using the more accurate description provided by the GTDGL model, our results show that it is possible to achieve less than 1% reduction for a 50% fill factor.
 We propose that this marked difference in predicted critical currents considerably loosens the design restrictions for a large range of superconducting nanodevices and circuits.
-Hence, our results pave the way towards devices with improved performance and current carrying capabilities approaching the material limits.
+Hence, our results may pave the way toward devices with improved performance and current-carrying capabilities approaching the material limits.